miguelrfernandes/miguelrfernandes/README.md

 # Miguel Roque Fernandes

 👋 Hi, I’m @miguelrfernandes

-I’m an MSc student in Biomedical Engineering at IST, Lisbon.
+MSc in Biomedical Engineering at IST, Lisbon

 I love coding and have worked on several projects during my academic journey and in my free time.

 I have created a [web app](https://www.miguelroquefernandes.com/wodl-solver) with 30k monthly unique users for the last 2 years.
 It uses vanilla HTML, CSS, JavaScript, and PHP.
 At the time, I was learning PHP as a challenge, so this was not a serious project and I wouldn't choose PHP to create something nowadays.
 The project required web scraping, which was done using Puppeteer, Python Selenium, and Python beautifulsoup.